 Typhoon Lagoon Tips

-As promised I do have a few tips to best experience this Typhoon Lagoon.
+As promised I do have a few tips to best experience Typhoon Lagoon at Walt Disney World.
 These are helpful especially for those of you who have never been here before.

 Beware Of Waves